 The beauty of this approach is that Power Apps can use any data source – even SharePoint lists.
 So there’s no need to invest in SQL databases to utilize Power Apps fully.
 If you simply want to extend the capabilities of your SharePoint or Microsoft Office 365 inventory management, this is a good approach.

-KWizCom’s wide variety of SharePoint add-ons, tools, web parts and Microsoft 365 apps can help you build your ideal inventory tracking solution – or any SharePoint process for that matter.
+KWizCom’s wide variety of SharePoint add-ons, tools, web parts and Microsoft 365 apps can help you build your ideal SharePoint forms inventory tracking solution – or any SharePoint process for that matter.
 Visit our website or contact us today for more information.